Does Kratom Interact With Warfarin?

 Kratom is a herbal product derived from the leaves of the kratom tree (Mitragyna speciosa).

-This all-natural product has recently become immensely popular in the US and the wider western world — although indigenous peoples and native farmers in Southeast Asia have known about it for a long time.
+This all-natural product has recently become immensely popular in the US and the wider western world — although indigenous peoples and native farmers in Southeast Asia have used it as traditional medicine for a long time.

-Kratom is mainly used for the following reasons:
+Nowadays, kratom is mainly used for the following conditions:

 When taken in low doses, kratom acts as a stimulant, providing increased energy and focus to the user.
 It even has mood-boosting effects.